Configuring your Cloud Native Infrastructure and Applications with Meshery

 You can also manage WASM filters through Meshery’s CLI, mesheryctl.

-mesheryctl filter subcommand lets you import and configure filters in your service meshes.
+mesheryctl filter command lets you import and configure WebAssembly filters.

 If you already have a filter imported into Meshery, you can configure the filter by name.

-Meshery can also manage your Kubernetes applications and can onboard/offboard them of deployed service meshes.
+Meshery can also manage your Kubernetes applications and deploy them to any of your connected kubernetes cluster.

 Managing Applications Through Meshery UI